pohlinwei/AComPianist/README.md

 Go to the directory where the files are installed.

-Run the following commands to download the required modules and packages.
+Run the following commands to download the required modules and packages, and to view the web app.

 ```bash
 npm install && npm run first-build